Solar Incentives and Financing Options

 We are dedicated to solar affordability and accessibility.

-We work closely with each homeowner to navigate affordability and financing.
+We work closely with each client to navigate affordability and financing.
 We’ll guide you through the process to ensure your financing moves quickly and smoothly.
 We recommend talking with your tax adviser and seeing how you or your business can benefit from these available incentives.
 Read below for an overview of current programs.

 Note: the financing landscape changes often.
-This page was last updated with current information on 9/24
+This page was last updated with current information on 9/25

 Solar Incentives for Businesses and Tax-Exempt Organizations